NicolaNauwynck/StayOverview/README.md

 # Vessel Overview API

-Get an overview of expected and in port stays for the ports of Antwerp and Zeebrugge.
+Get an overview of expected and in port vessels for the ports of Antwerp and Zeebrugge.

 | This documentation applies to v1.0 of this API |
 | -------- |